cosmintudose/cosmintudose.github.io/index.md

 <div><h2><i class="fas fa-chalkboard-teacher"></i> Presentations</h2></div>

+- July 2023 - **All-Ireland Haematology Forum** - Queen's University Belfast, UK
+**Poster**: The role of PRC2 in gene regulation in acute myeloid leukaemia

 - May 2023 - **All-Ireland Chromatin Consortium** - University College Dublin, Ireland
-Poster: The role of PRC2 in gene regulation in acute myeloid leukaemia
+**Poster**: The role of PRC2 in gene regulation in acute myeloid leukaemia

 - May 2023 - **VIBE Conference** - Queen's University Belfast, UK
-Poster: The role PRC2 in gene regulation in acute myeloid leukaemia
+**Poster**: The role of PRC2 in gene regulation in acute myeloid leukaemia

 - December 2022 - **Irish Computational Biology and Genomics Symposium** - University of Galway, Ireland
-Talk: The dual role of PRC2 in gene regulation in acute myeloid leukaemia
+**Talk**: The dual role of PRC2 in gene regulation in acute myeloid leukaemia

 - September 2022 - **CRISPR and Beyond: Perturbations at Scale to Understand Genomes** - Wellcome Genome Campus, UK
-Talk: Sensitivity to gene inhibition in cancer cells is better predicted by mRNA abundance than by gene regulatory network-inferred activity
+**Talk**: Sensitivity to gene inhibition in cancer cells is better predicted by mRNA abundance than by gene regulatory network-inferred activity

 - June 2022 - **VIBE Conference** - Limerick, Ireland
-Talk: Sensitivity to gene inhibition in cancer cells is better predicted by mRNA abundance than by gene regulatory network-inferred activity
+**Talk**: Sensitivity to gene inhibition in cancer cells is better predicted by mRNA abundance than by gene regulatory network-inferred activity

 - February 2022 - **Systems Genomics Summit** - Virtual
-Poster: Gene regulatory network-inferred driver activity as a predictor of cancer cells sensitivity to gene inhibition
+**Poster**: Gene regulatory network-inferred driver activity as a predictor of cancer cells sensitivity to gene inhibition

 - October 2021 - **Conway Festival** - Virtual
-Poster: Gene regulatory network-inferred driver activity as a predictor of cancer cells sensitivity to gene inhibition
+**Poster**: Gene regulatory network-inferred driver activity as a predictor of cancer cells sensitivity to gene inhibition